Groton Inn and Forge & Vine Restaurant, Groton MA Review

 Front Porch Groton Inn MA

 Who stays at the Groton Inn?
-Parents of students who attend Lawrence Academy and The Groton School, and guests of area weddings, of course.
+Parents of students who attend Lawrence Academy and The Groton School, and guests of on-site weddings, of course.
 But there’s also a growing number of business travelers (“captured off of I-495”) who are seeking a homier, boutique-y hotel stay for business retreats and corporate meetings.

 First Impressions of the Groton Inn